aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 |Exactly|The size of the row is set exactly to the value found in **RowFormat.Height** and does not grow to fit the content.|
 The simplest way to set row height is by using DocumentBuilder.
 Using the appropriate RowFormat properties you can set a default height setting or apply a different height for each row in the table.

-Below example shows how to create a table that contains a single cell and apply row formatting.
+Below example demonstrates how to create a table that contains a single cell and apply row formatting.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-ApplyFormatting-ApplyRowFormatting.cs" >}}